 Maybe you’re planning a family reunion, outdoor wedding, or just having a neighborhood BBQ.
 You need to be prepared to keep everyone entertained.
 There are plenty of fun outdoor games for large groups.
-From cornhole to the old sack race, there’s great outdoor fun to be had for all ages.
+From Cornhole to the old sack race, there’s great outdoor fun for all ages.

 Cornhole is probably the most popular outdoor game for large groups in 2019.
 It’s a fun activity for any outdoor event, and can even be played professionally if you’ve got what it takes!

 Cornhole is played by four or six people at a time.
 You need two boards and four or six bean bags.
 The game is set up by angling the board towards each other with the hole on the outside.
 Teams separate and stand behind the boards.
 You throw the bean bags at the board furthest away.
 You can put the boards close to each other and have everyone throwing in a parallel pattern to have multiple games going at once.
 Depending on one’s athleticism and skill level, casual cornholers (including myself) will enjoy a break after playing a full game to 21 points.

 Scoring in cornhole is super easy.
 If you make a bag in the hole your team gets three points, if you make a bag land on the board it’s worth one point.
 Since you throw in the same ‘inning’ as your opponent, you cancel out the points you both scored and only keep the points above what your opponent scored.
 For example, if you scored three points and your opponent scored two, this would net your team one point.

 I was at a gender reveal party a few weeks ago (it was a girl!) where they had four cornhole boards.
 This allowed us to play two games at once and everyone had a blast – kids and adults.
 It can be as competitive or non-competitive as you make it.
 The groom-to-be created his own cornhole boards and said it was dead simple using a schema he found online.